-Best Elden Ring starting class to pick for your first run
+Elden Ring: Best starting class to pick for your first run

-While the class you choose doesn’t lock you into a specific playstyle, it will dictate your early hours.
-So, make sure you choose a class that suits your preferred combat style, as well as one that benefits your additional skills.
-Souls veterans may already have a clear idea of what class they’re going to start with, as they already have their build mapped out.
+Even though the class you choose doesn’t lock you into a specific playstyle, it will dictate your early hours.
+So, make sure you choose a class that suits your preferred combat style, as well as one that benefits your additional skills in the game.

-While we cover how stats work in another guide, we also have some recommended custom builds you can try.
-However, when it comes to your first run, this guidance should help you choose the right starting class.
+While we covered how stats work in another guide, we also have some recommended custom builds you can try.
+However, when it comes to your first run, this guidance should help you choose the right one for your first trip into The Lands Between.

 Contents